 One of François’ unique cards took inspiration from a real life figure, Haitian Vodou priestess and revolutionary, Cécile Fatiman.
 The artist passionately discussed how Haiti was the first Black republic in the west to gain their independence from Europe.
 This happened through a slave revolt, which was proceeded by a Vodou ceremony conducted in part by Fatiman in 1791.

-“Cécile Fatiman played an important role in that slave revolt because [during the Vodou ceremony,] she channeled a very important deity in Haitian Vodou called Erzulie,” François said in a phone interview with Girls United.
+“Cécile Fatiman played an important role in that slave revolt because [during the Vodou ceremony,] she channeled a very important deity in Haitian Vodou called Erzulie,” François said.
 Sarah chose Fatiman to be the face of justice for her deck.

 “I thought [Cécile Fatiman] was perfect for the Justice card because it’s…the epitome of justice.
 It’s the moment [the Haitian slaves were like] ‘we deserve our human rights.'”